-While SEO is a gradual process and the algorithm is always changing, there are some easy fixes that can have a huge impact on your ranking.
-To help get you started, we’ve assembled a list of 15 ways you can start improving your SEO today and see results before the end of 2021.
+While SEO is a gradual process and the algorithm is constantly changing, there are some easy fixes that can have a significant impact on your ranking.
+To help get you started, we’ve assembled a list of 15 ways you can start improving your SEO Melbourne today and see results before the end of 2021.

 01. Market analysis and planning

 Before you start with any good SEO strategy, you need to understand how users search for your content.
 You also need to see what keywords your competitors are targeting and whether there are any opportunities you can take advantage of.

 Keywords are crucial to any and all SEO you’ll do, so it’s important to get this step right.